 Grand Turk and Salt Cay are located directly adjacent to the deep Turks Island Passage that separates the Turks Islands from the Caicos Islands.
 Migrating humpback whales are naturally funneled through this channel, so the waters off the Turks Islands offer the greatest chance to spot these majestic mammals.

 On the other hand, the Caicos Islands group subterranean plateau is surrounded by an extensive barrier reef that is second to none in the region.
-Due to their large and more irregular shapes, these islands also offer a bit more variance in marine terrains and ocean conditions.
+Due to their larger and more irregular shapes, these islands also offer a bit more variance in marine terrains and ocean conditions.

 Snorkeling Guides by Island